HakLand/HakLand.github.io/about.md

 ### Donation of Things & Materials

 We welcome donations!
-Things can either be loaned to the space or gifted to the space.
-Please note however that space is at a premium, if donated items take up a large amount of space or are not in the interests of the community a discussion should be had before accepting them.
+And really appreciate all of things that have been donated or loaned to us.
+However space is now at a premium in Hackland.
+Please ask around to confirm members will actually use the tools/materials donated. **Dumping outside Hackland is prohibited.**

 ## Friends of Hackland